 An in-depth study of the concepts and techniques for designing, developing and/or revising software using a planned approach.
 Both the software development life-cycle model and project management approach is presented.
 Students apply project management concepts in this course to group and individual projects.
-Note: Credit may be obtained for only one of ISS 443 or ISSM 543.

-ISSM 545 3 (3L-0-0) Security Policies, Standards and Management ning and documenting security policies; asset identification and control; system access control; and Internet security.
+ISSM 545 3 (3L-0-0) Security Policies, Standards and Management

+This course provides students with the standards for creating an enterprise-wide network security policy.
+Topics include: security management principles; defining security requirements; planning and documenting security policies; asset identification and control; system access control; and Internet security.
 Students also learn how to formulate, administer, manage and evaluate network security policies and standards based on best standards for information systems security (ISO 17799), best practices for security auditing (CObIT) and the protection of private information required by Canadian laws.
-Note: Credit may be obtained for only one of ISS 445 or ISSM 545.